Netlabbuilder/Ansible_notes/Arista Networks/Lab1 Spine Leaf Layer3 Underlay/README.md

     ansible-arista$
     ```
-- Verify the banner login texts are now present on target nodes:
+- Verify the banner login strings and lines are now present on target nodes:
   ```
   ansible-arista$ ssh admin@leaf1
   Warning: Permanently added 'leaf1' (ED25519) to the list of known hosts.